 The recipe written below is using maple syrup.
 This is the simplest version.
 Maple syrup is a fairly common ingredient.
 Many households may already have maple syrup in their pantry, making it an easy addition.
 However, if you have molasses, it would be just as easy to add that instead (though fewer people might have this on hand).

-Browning the butter is totally optional.
 If you have the time and patience, browning the butter will get you closest to a classic chocolate chip cookie.
 When you brown the butter, you are toasting the milk solids and you get a caramelized nutty flavor.

-Using Maple Syrup or Molasses
+🍁 Maple Syrup or Molasses

-Real Maple Syrup and Molasses are two ingredients you might already have in your pantry.
-Brown sugar is granulated sugar with molasses.
-So, if you have molasses it’s a great substitute.
+Molasses is combined with granulated sugar to make brown sugar.
+So if you have molasses, it’s a great substitute.
 You don’t need a ton, however.
-Just 1 tbsp will do the trick.
+Just 1 tablespoon will do the trick.
 Adding too much molasses will you give you a very strong molasses aftertaste in your cookie.

-Using Only Granulated Sugar
+🥄 Using Only Granulated Sugar

-If you only have granulated sugar on hand (no maple syrup and no molasses) and you don’t have the time or capacity to brown the butter, you’re cookies will still turn out great!
+If you only have granulated sugar on hand (no maple syrup and no molasses) and you don’t have the time or capacity to brown the butter, your cookies will still turn out great!
 They won’t have that caramel note, but if you have a good amount of chocolate chips in there – you’re all set!
 They’ll be sweet and chocolatey (and easy) and really hit the spot.

-Photos of Variations of Chocolate Chip Cookies Without Brown Sugar
+🍪 Variations of Chocolate Chip Cookies Without Brown Sugar

 Below are photos of the different variations that you can try based on the ingredients and time available to you.
 I hope that these details and photos help you to make the best chocolate chip cookies without brown sugar at home!
 Because not much beats a chewy, melty, chocolatey cookie when you really need one.